 - Form the meat mixture into a loaf shape and place it on the slotted upper part of the broiler pan.
 This will allow the fat to drain into the bottom drip pan.

-- Then brush the top of the loaf with tomato paste.
+- 10 minutes before it's finished baking, brush the top of the loaf with tomato paste.

 - For Spicy Mayo: